Introduction to Gold Prospecting in Arizona

 20. Colorado River, Yuma Area

 The mighty Colorado River forms Arizona’s western border and has been a gold producer since the 1850s.
-The river’s gravel bars and banks continue to yield fine gold, especially after high-water events.
+The river’s gravel bars and banks continue to yield fine gold, especially after high-water events that strip away lighter material and leave heavies behind.

 - Accessibility: Good at public access points